beda-software/au-inferno-test-coverage/documents/suggested_structure.md

 # Coverage
 ## Participants
 ### TestPlan
 Can be generated on the suite generation step.
-Their resource needs to keep an ID list of each test in the suite.
+This resource needs to keep an ID list of each test in the suite.
 Also, it can keep the required narrative of the test, for example: the title, and description.

 <details>
 <summary>